Bahriye Üçok: Political career

 In 1971, she was appointed a contingency senator by President Cevdet Sunay, and so her political career started.
 In 1977, Üçok joined the center-left Republican People's Party (Turkish: Cumhuriyet Halk Partisi, CHP).
 After the military coup in 1980, she co-founded the People's Party (Turkish: Halkçı Parti) and was elected deputy of Ordu into the Grand National Assembly of Turkey in 1984.
 In 1985, after a merger (with SODEP), her party was renamed the Social Democratic People's Party (SHP).

 Murder

 Grave of Bahriye Üçok at Karşıyaka Cemetery.

 She also wrote an opinion column in the newspaper Cumhuriyet.
 After a TV forum, at which she declared that covered dressing in Islam (Hijab) is not obligatory, Bahriye Üçok received increasing threats from the militant organization "Islamic Movement" (İslami Hareket).
 Not long after, on 6 October 1990, she was killed by a letter bomb as she was trying to open a book package in front of her house.
-The assassination remained unsolved.
+The assassination remains unsolved.
 She was laid to rest at the Karşıyaka Cemetery in Ankara.